Home BrittanyA getaway to Bénodet in Brittany

 • marine bubbles, cocooning cabins

-Indoor pool and relaxation pool at Relais Thalasso Bénodet under a glass roof.
+Indoor pool and relaxation pool of the Relais Thalasso Bénodet under a glass roof.

 Women relaxing in the sun on lounge chairs on the terrace of Relais Thalasso Bénodet.